Dark-LYNN/DiscordBotTemplate/.github/styling.md

   * Loads a YAML translation file and retrieves the value for a given key.
   * @param lang - The language code (e.g., 'en', 'es').
   * @param key - The translation key in dot notation (e.g., 'greetings.hello').
-  * @returns The translation value or an error message if the key or file is not found.
+  * @returns The translation value or an error message if the key not found.
   */
   export function loadYaml(lang: string, key: string): string {
     // Implementation